danstarns/idio-graphql-realworld-example-app/README.md

 # About

-This codebase was created to demonstrate a Node.js server built with [**idio-graphql**](https://danstarns.github.io/idio-graphql/) including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a Node.js server built with [**idio-graphql**](https://danstarns.github.io/idio-graphql/) including modules, authentication, pagination, and more.

 There is a React frontend that works with this server [here](https://github.com/dostu/react-apollo-realworld-example-app)